HandsOnDataViz/book/docs/HandsOnDataViz.md

 Figure 8.35: Start to create a symbol map in Datawrapper.
 </p>

-1. In the *Select your map* screen, enter *USA* and search for options.
+1. In the *Select your map* screen, search for *USA &gt; States and Territories* to include Puerto Rico, rather than the *USA &gt;
-    Note that we selected *USA &gt; *States\* as our best current option, because *USA &gt; States and Territories* does not yet correctly display geocoded locations for Puerto Rico, a US territory.
+    *States\* option that appears closer to the top of the list.
 Proceed to the next screen.

 2. In the *Add your data* screen, click the *Import your dataset* button.
-In the next window, click the *Addresses and Place Names* button because our data is organized this way.
+In the next window, click the *Addresses and Place Names* button to inform Datawrapper that our information is organized this way.
 In the *Import* window, click to *Upload a CSV file*, and select the file you downloaded above.

 3. In the *Match your columns* screen, select the *City-State* column to be *Matched as Address*, then scroll down to click the *Next*